-To evaluate the accuracy of collision detection at the receiver, we set up a transmitter-receiver (T-R) pair, and a moving interferer with backlogged traffic.
-All packets are 1500 bytes and the bitrate is set to BPSK with $\frac{3}{4}$ coding.
+To evaluate the accuracy of collision detection at the receiver, we set up a transmitter-receiver (T-R) pair and a moving interferer with backlogged traffic.
+All packets are 1500 B, and the bit rate is set to BPSK with $\frac{3}{4}$ coding.
 The T-R link delivers almost 100% of the packets without the interferer; any packet loss is mainly due to a collision.
-In the presence of interference, the packet is either (1) decoded correctly, (2) received with errors (i.e., preamble decoded but packet lost), or (3) not received at all (preamble lost).
-Figure 12(a) shows the break-up of these 3 cases with increasing SIR (signal-tointerference-ratio) on the x-axis.
-Under such an interference condition, the dashed line in Figure 12(a) shows CSMA/CN's collision detection accuracy.
+In the presence of interference, the packet is either: 1) decoded correctly; 2) received with errors (i.e., preamble decoded but packet lost); or 3) not received at all (preamble lost).
+Note that for a particular bit rate, links are attenuated until no higher rate is supported.
+Hence, our evaluation consists of both strong (high bit rate) and weak (low bit rate) links.
+Fig. 14(a) shows the breakup of these three cases with increasing signal-to-interference ratio (SIR) on the x-axis.
+Under such an interference condition, the dashed line in Fig. 14(a) shows CSMA/CN's collision detection accuracy.
 This accuracy is defined as the fraction of actual collisions detected by CSMA/CN.
 Evidently, when SIR is low, collision detection accuracy is close to 1.
 Even when SIR is high with 77% packets being successful (i.e., 23% collisions), CSMA/CN can still detect a collision correctly in 92% of the cases.
 Put differently, CSMA/CN fails to detect collisions with a low probability.